- Type of projectInitiating project CCEA MOBA

 2022

-The building permit has been secured.
+The building permit is secured.

 2023